reliancehie/reports-catalog/README.md

 **Numerator**
 Women with one or more screenings for cervical cancer.
 Appropriate screenings are defined by any one of the following criteria:
 * Cervical cytology performed during the measurement period or the two years prior to the measurement period for women who are at least 21 years old at the time of the test
-* Cervical cytology/human papillomavirus (HPV) co-testing performed during the measurement period or the four years prior to the measurement period for women who are at least 30 years old at the time of the test
+* Cervical cytology/human papillomavirus (HPV) co-testing performed during the measurement period or the four years prior to the measurement period for women who are at least 30 years old at the time of the test  xs

 **Data Sources**
 ADTs, CCDs, LABs, Encounters, Transcriptions, and Claims